derekfrye/sql-middleware/docs/Benchmarks.md

 - SQLx fetches a single `SqliteRow` per query and decodes immediately, whereas middleware calls populate a vector of `CustomDbRow` values before picking the first entry to decode.
 This part of the benchmark favors SQLx and is likely more similar to how SQLx users would query the data.
 - SQLx parameter binding relies on the builder API (`query().bind(id)`) each iteration; middleware benchmarks mutate one reusable `RowValues` array so conversion happens in place.
 Adopt that approach in production only when profiling shows its worth addressing.
 - SQLx benches use an `SqlitePool` with a higher max connection count and no optional tracing, while middleware benches run through `MiddlewarePool` (deadpool-based) and can record per-row query/decode timings when `BENCH_TRACE` is enabled.

+## Multi-thread pool checkout benchmark flow (`benches/bench_rusqlite_multithread_pool_checkout.rs`)
+This group extends the lookup scenario to measure how the middleware and a blocking rusqlite baseline behave when multiple async workers hammer the pool at once:
+1. Prepare a shared `benchmark_sqlite_multithread_lookup.db` with deterministic rows and a shuffled id list (reused across runs).
+2. Read `BENCH_LOOKUPS` to size the dataset and `BENCH_CONCURRENCY` to decide how many tasks to spawn per iteration.
+3. `middleware_parallel_select` – each worker borrows a pooled connection, reuses a prepared statement, and cycles through its chunk of ids.
+Reflects end-to-end overhead in an async workload.
+4. `middleware_pool_checkout` – focuses solely on connection checkout/drop cost by borrowing and returning pooled connections without querying.
+5. `rusqlite_blocking` – mirrors the workload with a simple blocking pool to highlight the baseline cost of skipping the middleware entirely.

+SQLx mirrors live in `bench-harnesses/sqlx_lookup/benches/bench_sqlx_multithread_pool_checkout.rs` with the same dataset, concurrency controls, and Criterion group name (`sqlite_multithread_pool_checkout_sqlx`).
+Use those numbers when you need another middleware's reference point.

 ## Bulk insert benchmark flow (`benches/database_benchmark.rs`)
 The insert-oriented groups follow the same high-level pattern: